Binnette/bookcases-to-check/README.md

 1. Click on link "**Téléchargez toutes les coordonnées**"
 1. Open the CSV with LibreOffice (or anything else)
 1. Remove bookcases without no GPS value
+1. Remove bookcases with comment like "MAJ : n'existe plus" and so on
 1. Repair broken lines (there is some ; in the data)
 1. [Not mandatory] Parse GPS in 2 differents columns
 1. [Not mandatory] Prepare data: